ArcaneMage/javalaboratories-java-extensions/README.md

 Provided implementations of the `Either` are right-biased, which means operations like `map`,`flatMap` and others have no effect on the `Left` implementation, such operations return the "left" value unchanged.
 ### Eval
-Some objects are expensive to create due to perhaps database access and/or complex calculation.
+Some objects are expensive to create due to perhaps database access and/or complex calculations.
 Rather than creating these objects before they are actually needed, `Eval` can leverage a lazy strategy, offering the access to the underlying `value` only at the point of use.
 Essentially, the library introduces three main strategies:
  1. _Always_ - Evaluation always retrieves the `value` at the point of use -- no caching is involved.